-Accordingly, all the allottees of the said project, irrespective of if their floors have been registered or not by the Respondent with this authority shall have a remedy under the provisions of section 14(3) as members of the legal entity so formed by the Respondent.
+17. Accordingly, all the allottees of the said project, irrespective of their floors having registration or otherwise with this authority, after taking possession of their respective apartments, shall have a remedy under the provisions of section 14(3) as members of the legal entity so formed by the Respondent.

-- 16. In view of the above facts, the Complainants are advised to take possession of their apartments.
-For grievances, if any, relating to defect liability etc. the same may be raised by the Complainants after taking possession of their apartments, in accordance with the provisions of section 14(3) of the said Act. - 17.
-Consequently, the matters are hereby disposed of.
+18. In view of the above facts, the Complainants are advised to take possession of their apartments.
+For grievances, if any, relating to defect liability etc, the same may be raised by the Complainants after taking possession of their apartments, in accordance with the provisions of section 14(3) of the said Act.

+19. Consequently, the matters are hereby disposed of.

+(Gautam Chatterjee)

-(Gautam Chatterjee) Chairperson, MahaRERA
+Chairperson, MahaRERA